-• You only have to pay your cost-sharing amount when you get services covered by our plan.
+• You only have to pay your cost sharing amount when you get services covered by our plan.
 We do not allow providers to add additional separate charges, called "balance billing."
-This protection (that you never pay more than your cost-sharing amount) applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
+This protection (that you never pay more than your cost sharing amount)

+Chapter 7.
+Asking us to pay our share of a bill you have received for covered medical services or drugs applies even if we pay the provider less than the provider charges for a service and even if there is a dispute and we don't pay certain provider charges.
 For more information about "balance billing," go to Chapter 4, Section 1.3.